-Whittlesea Secondary College uses the following training course e.g. ASCIA eTraining course https://etrainingvic.allergy.org.au/
+Whittlesea Secondary College uses the following training course:

+ASCIA eTraining Course

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by the nominated School Anaphylaxis Supervisor/s who has/have successfully completed an anaphylaxis management course within the last 2 years.
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by the nominated School anaphylaxis Supervisor/s who has successfully completed an anaphylaxis management course within the last 2 years, and familiarise themselves with locations of items.
+(See Appendix 1 Map)

-Each briefing will address:
+Each Briefing will address:

-- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.
+- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the College's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the College for general use.

-When a new student enrols at the school who is at risk of anaphylaxis, the school will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.
+When a new student enrols at Whittlesea Secondary College who is at risk of anaphylaxis, the College will develop an interim plan in consultation with the student's parents and ensure that appropriate College staff are trained and briefed as soon as possible.

-A record of staff training courses and briefings will be maintained through the school's online Emergency Management Plan.
+A record of College staff training courses and briefings will be maintained through the College's online Emergency Management Plan.

-The Principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.
+The Principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the College outside of normal class activities, including in the College yard, at camps and excursions, or at special event days, there is enough College staff present who have been trained in anaphylaxis management.